ilkcan/skytpf/README.md

 **skyTpfServerURL** should be the address of the SkyTPF server started by the previous command.
 An example is: *http://127.0.0.1:6855/*

 The experiments will provide the same results with the experiments presented in the paper on a virtual machine with 2 2.29 GHZ CPUs and 2GB of main memory.

+At the end of experiments, a CSV file will be created with the following columns:
+*dist*: The distribution parameter,
+*nd*: Number of dimensions,
+*ne*: Number of entities,
+*stmt*: Query processing time for SkyTPF multi-threaded version, *stmtnc*: Number of skyline candidates for SkyTPF multi-threaded version, *stmtnr*: Number of HTTP requests for SkyTPF multi-threaded version *stst*: Query processing time for SkyTPF single-threaded version, *ststnc*: Number of skyline candidates for SkyTPF single-threaded version, *ststnr*: Number of HTTP requests for SkyTPF single-threaded version, *brtmt*: Query processing time for brTPF multi-threaded version, *brtmtnc*: Number of skyline candidates for brTPF multi-threaded version, *brtmtnr*: Number of HTTP requests for brTPF multi-threaded version *brtst*: Query processing time for brTPF single-threaded version, *brtstnc*: Number of skyline candidates for brTPF single-threaded version, *brtstnr*: Number of HTTP requests for brTPF single-threaded version, *tpfmt*: Query processing time for TPF multi-threaded version, *tpfmtnc*: Number of skyline candidates for TPF multi-threaded version, *tpfmtnr*: Number of HTTP requests for TPF multi-threaded version *tpfst*: Query processing time for TPF single-threaded version, *tpfstnc*: Number of skyline candidates for TPF single-threaded version, *tpfstnr*: Number of HTTP requests for TPF single-threaded version

 ## Status
 SkyTPF currently supports: